raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

 ## Swapping variables

-- Integral to the bubblesort algorithm is the ability to swap elements in a list around.
+- Integral to the Bubble Sort algorithm is the ability to swap elements in a list around.
 Start by thinking about two variables each with different values.
 Type the following into a Python interpreter

 	```python